jamesdmorgan/jamesdmorgan.github.io/_posts/2016-08-30-docker-service-discovery-consul.md

 Applications like **Consul**, **Zookeeper**, **etcd** and **serf** were used in combination with registration containers like **registrator**.

 Version 1.12 of docker introduces multi-host / multi-container networking and [service discovery](https://blog.docker.com/2016/06/docker-1-12-built-in-orchestration/).
-Containers that are associated with an overlay network can communicate with easy other using the name of the container as the hostname.
+Containers that are associated with an overlay network can communicate with each other using the name of the container as the hostname.
 Requests are balanced using round-robin between the replicas.

 ### Reasons for still using external service discovery.